soarlab/maline/README.md

 **maline** executes Android apps in the Android Emulator, which comes within the Android SDK.
 The Emulator is a QEMU-based emulator that runs Android Virtual Devices (AVDs).
 By default, the ARM architecture is emulated, but that is very slow.
-Therefore, if one has an `x86` host machine, it is better to create an `x86` architecture-based virtual device image.
+Instead, on an `x86` host machine it is better to create an `x86` architecture-based virtual device image.

 To create an x86-based AVD device, run:

     avd-create.sh -a x86 -d maline-avd

-Otherwise, if you want to base your AVD device on an ARM architecture, execute:

-    avd-create.sh -a armeabi-v7a -d maline-avd

 The device creation process usually takes about 5 minutes.